All official European Union website addresses are in the europa.eu domain.

 Supporting Information

-Further information about this application can be found in the Product User Guide (PUG) of the application in the documentation resources of the CDS.
+Further information about this application can be found in the ECDE application User Guide and the Data and datasets underpining the ECDE.
 Related information can also be found on other sections of the EEA site: The Index based interactive EEA report: Snow and Ice - Snow, glaciers and ice sheets (link).

 Data download